 This advice comes from the many years I've spent creating and/or managing databases that track people and their activities, be it what tickets they buy, how much they've contributed to an organization in time or money, or if they've received the latest brochure.
 This advice is further enhanced by continued suggestions from nonprofit mailing list and soc.org.nonprofit newsgroup participants.

 Inputting names into a customer database is not enough to keep database information up-to-date; database managers should also set a regular maintenance schedule, to make sure addresses are accurate, there are no duplicate records on the database, etc.

 These suggestions for regular duties to keep a customer database "clean" are certainly not everything that needs to be done; just basic guidelines to get you started -- and, I hope, get you thinking about other things you can do.
 Note that field names vary from database to database; also, be sure to check out the companion tip sheet to this one, Customer Database Principles.

-Before you start making changes to a database structure or the way information is obtained, make sure you can answer the above questions -- and make sure that other staff members, particularly the Executive Director, agree with your answers!
+Before you start making changes to a database structure or the way information is obtained, make sure you can answer the above questions -- and make sure that other core staff members agree with your answers!
 Aside from the fact that you don't want to waste time tracking information that no one will use and that will take up valuable space on your computer, database managers should remember that the information they track serves different staff members with different needs.